towerofpower256/davidmac.pro/src/posts/2022-09-24-myspacetraderclient/index.md

 * I made a **"Deal Finder"** which searches market data that you know, and identifying profitable trade runs.
 * I wanted to be able to move, trade, and manage my ships all from the same page, without jumping around from page to page.
 * I made a little diagram of the systems so I could visualise the layout of a system and what's in it.
-* I made a **"Welcome"** splash page to introduce new placers to what the game was and how to play it.
-Otherwise, they go in blind.
+* I made a **"Welcome"** splash page to introduce new players to Space Traders, what the game is, and how to play it.
 * I made a **"History"** page to view a history of trades and ship movement, to help in reviewing what's happened in the past.
-* I made my client mobile-friendly using Bootstrap.
-I found that many of the other clients appeared clunky when used on mobile phones (e.g. tables overflowing out to the side and stretching the page).
+* I made my front-end mobile-friendly using Bootstrap.

 I used inspiration from other clients that people had made, including:
 * Airlock by Eli Lamb